breimanntools/aaanalysis/CONTRIBUTING.rst

 .. code-block:: none

-    "Continue from where you left off."
+    Continue from where you left off.

 Code checking
 -------------